-If you are ready to buy a house but do not have much saved, a low deposit home loan can help you make the dream of homeownership a reality.
+If you are ready to purchase a house but do not have much saved, a low deposit home loan can help you make the dream of home-ownership a reality.

 Low deposit home loans are an increasingly popular option for borrowers with steady income but little in savings.
 Borrowers may be first home buyers or those looking to buy an investment property but with restricted savings.
 Many people think that you need at least a 20% deposit to get a home loan.
-But some lenders will approve qualifying borrowers for a low deposit home loan with as little as a 5% deposit.
+But some lenders will approve qualifying borrowers for a low deposit home loan with as little as a 5% or 2% deposit (subject to lender’s credit policies and Government selection criteria).

 What is a low deposit home loan?

 So depending on the lender and your circumstances, you could potentially get a low deposit home loan with a deposit as small as 5%.
-The Australian government introduced First Home Loan Deposit Scheme (FHLDS) that allows first home buyers to purchase property with a 5% genuine savings.
-There are 10,000 spots available per calendar year, and you can only get a loan approved with the participating lenders of the scheme.
+The Australian government introduced First Home Guarantee Scheme (FHBG) that allows first home buyers to purchase property with a 5% genuine savings.
+There are 35,000 spots available per calendar year, and you can only get a loan approved with the participating lenders of the scheme.
+There are two more schemes available for Regional First Home Buyers (RFHBG) with 10,000 post and Family Home Guarantee (FHG) with 5,000 spots per calendar year.
 So it is crucial to speak to your local mortgage broker to find out your options and suitability.
+You can read further information about each scheme in details at NHFIC website.

 Can a first home buyer get a low deposit home loan?